lakwli/memorieswalk/docs/techicalDocs/frontend_techdetail.md

 ---

 **Summary:**
-The app is a React/Chakra UI SPA with a dashboard for managing canvases ("memories"), a canvas editor, and authentication.
+The app is a React/Chakra UI SPA with a dashboard for managing Memories ("memories"), a Memories editor, and authentication.
 It uses a clear separation of concerns: layout, routing, authentication context, service layers for API calls, and a custom theme.
-The backend is a Node/Express REST API with JWT authentication and endpoints for user, memory, and canvas management.
+The backend is a Node/Express REST API with JWT authentication and endpoints for user, memory, and Memories management.

 If you need a deeper dive into any specific part (e.g., code samples, flow diagrams, or file-by-file breakdown), see the referenced files or request further details.